com-py/Hibuntu/README.md

 # Original Project: https://github.com/com-py/Hibuntu
 # Modified to run on the latest ChromeOS firmware
+# Installs the mainline kernel, extracted from ALARM project, with Debian Buster userland
 -----------------------------------------------------------------------------------------------------------------------
 # Hibuntu
-## Installing Ubuntu on Hisense C11 ARM Chromebook
+## Installing Debian on Hisense C11 ARM Chromebook

 ### Instructions:

-The script automates installing Ubuntu on Rockchip ARM chromebooks like the Hisense C11.
+The script automates installing Debian on Rockchip ARM chromebooks like the Hisense C11 (Veyron-jerry or similar platforms).
-It is similar to ChrUbuntu but uses Arch Linux ARM kernel and Ubuntu 18.04 LTS.
+It is similar to ChrUbuntu but uses Arch Linux ARM kernel and Debian 10.
 Either a microSD or USB stick can be used.
 I recommend the microSD option (16 or 32 GB) because it fits flush on the Hisense C11 and can be very fast.
 You can have a dual-boot, full Linux system on a nice, little and light machine like the Hisense C11.